rozanxc/porfolio-website/README.md

 - Laptop/Desktop: 992px and up
   - Why: larger screens can show wider content with more white space.
-  - Note: main content is capped with `main { max-width: 800px; }` to keep line length comfortable and centered.

 ## Gradients used (linear + angled)